 The Group supports and encourages active shareholders' participation and vote at general meetings.
 The Board believes that general meetings serve as an opportune forum for shareholders to meet the Board and key management personnel, and to interact with them.
 Information on general meetings is disseminated through notices in the annual reports or circulars sent to all shareholders.
-The notices are also released via SGXNET and published in local newspapers, as well as posted on the Company's website.
+The notices are also released via SGXNET, as well as posted on the Company's website.